In This Article

 Correlations with Uncertainty Avoidance Index

-I found that to best understand this Uncertainty Avoidance index it works to link real life examples (or phenomenon) to this dimensions in terms of correlations.
+I found that to best understand this Uncertainty Avoidance index it works to link real-life examples (or phenomena) to these dimensions in terms of correlations.

 Below you see an image with an incomplete (!) list of correlations with Uncertainty Avoidance.
 I’ll explain them below the image.
 So in a culture that scores high on Uncertainty Avoidance (in the image uncertainty avoidance is abbreviated as AA which stands for Anxiety Avoidance; the vertical axis), people will do/show/consume/etc. more of the points listed.